Menu

 Humility encourages children to empathise with others and consider their perspectives and feelings.
 It fosters a sense of connectedness and compassion, helping children build stronger, more meaningful relationships.

-This value also helps them develop self-awareness, as they can be honest about their limitations and imperfections and are, therefore, set up to work on their own personal growth and self-improvement as they age.
+This value also helps them develop self-awareness, as they can be honest about their limitations and imperfections.
+Therefore, they are set up to work on their own personal growth and self-improvement as they age.

 Accountability